You don’t need heaps of equipment in order to produce fun animations à la Wallace and Gromit. Check out these 5 stop motion tips!

-Stop motion is a cinematographic technique created by piecing together individual frames with the subject being moved slightly each time to give the impression of movement.
+Stop motion is a cinematographic technique.
+It’s created by piecing together individual frames, with the subject being moved slightly each time, to give the impression of movement.
 Some great stop motion productions include Wes Anderson’s Isle of Dogs, The Lego Movie, and Aardman favourites Wallace and Gromit!

-Part of what makes stop motion animation so cool is the saint level of patience and insane attention to detail required to produce a whole video or film.
-Typically, 8-12 frames creates one second of stop motion animation.
-That’s over 68, 400 frames for The Curse of the Were-Rabbit!
+Part of what makes stop motion animation so impressive is the saint level of patience and incredible attention to detail required to produce a whole video or film.
+Typically, 8-12 frames results in one second of stop motion animation.
+That’s over 68, 400 frames for the chatoic The Curse of the Were-Rabbit!

 More is More

 One of the more major stop motion tips, here.
 You mustn’t shy away from doing more than you think you need.
 We said it’s an art that requires plenty of patience, after all.

 Ensuring your lighting and camera setting and position remain the same for each scene is vital for continuity.
 Failure to manage this, and you risk jarring changes featuring within your animation.

 A great way to combat this is to take more photos than you think you need.
 It’s always better to have more to play with when it comes to editing frames together than having large gaps, and it can be super time-consuming trying to recreate your original settings.